-Proposed law retains present law but adds to the goals of the prioritization process the development of a program to ensure that the taxes levied on motor fuels are used by the Dept. of Transportation and Development in the most cost-effective manner and that the state is maximizing state and federal funding on costs related to the actual construction and maintenance of highway and bridge projects and minimizing the use of these funds on administrative costs for the Dept. of Transportation and Development.
+Proposed law would have retained present law but added to the goals of the prioritization process the development of a program to ensure that the taxes levied on motor fuels were used by the Dept. of Transportation and Development in the most cost-effective manner and that the state was maximizing state and federal funding on costs related to the actual construction and maintenance of highway and bridge projects and minimizing the use of these funds on administrative costs for the Dept. of Transportation and Development.

-Proposed law specifies that in cases where Priority A and B mega-projects would be prioritized equally in accordance with proposed law and present law, consideration must be given to mega-projects for which funding has been made available by sources other than the state or federal government.
+Proposed law would have specified that in cases where Priority A and B mega-projects would be prioritized equally in accordance with proposed law and present law, consideration would have been given to mega-projects for which funding would be made available by sources other than the state or federal government.